EngineeringDeveloper/queue/README.md

 </div>

-Written in JavaScript with an React end & a back end in Rust via Taurinp
+Written in JavaScript with an React end & a back end in Rust via Tauri

 ## References:
 https://github.com/todotxt/todo.txt